How To Avoid The Common Errors In Logo Design

 We have a tendency to keep elements even when we don’t need them, yet this is an impulse you should battle while developing your logo.

-While surfing the universe of logo design materials, you may become hooked to a colour palette or an entire set of fonts and that’s fantastic!
+While surfing the universe of logo design materials, you may become hooked to a color palette or an entire set of fonts and that’s fantastic!
 However, they are not all required in your logo.
 Simplicity is equal to effectiveness, but clutter is a distraction for your audience.

 That’s all there is to it.